• Skip to primary navigation

 Apple Ridge FarmRoanoke

 Apple Ridge Farm transforms the lives of the community's underserved children and families.
-Apple Ridge offers programs in Environmental Education, and Team Building, high ropes and low ropes course, a zip line, a 50+ foot climbing wall and a 60 foot tall observation tower, and offer programs at the Dark Sky Observatory for students of all ages.
+Apple Ridge offers programs in Environmental Education and Team Building, high ropes and low ropes courses, a zip line, a 50+ foot climbing wall, and a 60-foot-tall observation tower, and offers programs at the Dark Sky Observatory for students of all ages.

 Apple Ridge Farm website